beflagrant/kasey-test-harness/README.md

-# README : Kasey Test Dummy
+# README : Kasey Test Harness

 This repo exists to test and develop the `kasey` engine, found [here](https://github.com/beflagrant/kasey).
 Kasey is a git submodule,